 10 Reasons to Support Farmers Markets

-Next week is National Farmers Market Week (August 6-12, 2017), all the more reason to show your gratitude and support for local food and farmers.
-By shopping at your local farmers market, you help keep family farming viable and grow healthy communities.
+Next week is National Farmers Market Week (August 4-10, 2024), which is all the more reason to show your gratitude and support for local food and farmers.
+By shopping at your local farmers market, you help keep family farming viable and nurture healthy, connected communities.

 1. Taste Real Flavors